pyfar/sofar/docs/examples.rst

 Let us assume, that you want to store head-related impulse responses (HRIRs).
 In this case the most specific convention is `SimpleFreeFieldHRIR`.
-To create an empty SOFA object use
+To create a SOFA object use

 .. code-block:: python

     sofa = sf.Sofa("SimpleFreeFieldHRIR")

 The return value `sofa` is a sofar.Sofa object filled with the default values of the `SimpleFreeFieldHRIR` convention.
-Note that ``sf.Sofa()`` can return a sofa object that has only the mandatory attributes.
+Note that ``sf.Sofa()`` can also return a sofa object that has only the mandatory attributes.
 However, it is recommended to start with all attributes and discard empty optional attributes before saving the data.